ddelilah/RealityFilter/README.md

 # Adding new filters

-Each new filter needs to be pushed in the global `themes` array.
+Each new filter needs to be pushed in the global `fitlers` array.
 Each filter has a name, an author and a draw(canvas,context) function.
-See `/js/themes/example-inverse.js` for a basic filter.
+See `/js/filters/example-inverse.js` for a basic filter.

-* copy `/js/themes/example-inverse.js` and make your changes
+* copy `/js/filters/example-inverse.js` and make your changes
 * add the script in index.html